Table of Contents

 This is especially important on the side of the swing where the surgery was done.

-Heels May Need To Move
+4. Your Heels May Need to Move

 When you are working on creating torque in your golf swing, it’s generally not a great idea to let the left heel come up off the ground in the backswing.
 However, after a hip replacement surgery, you will want to allow for any release of pressure that you can.